boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	cordova platform add windows
 	````

-	If you wish to verify the set of platforms, run:
+	If you want to verify the set of platforms, run:

 	````PowerShell
 	cordova platforms ls